AnnaRoos/old-portfolio/README.md

 # Portfolio
-A portfolio site made during Hyper Islands Frontend developer program.
+A portfolio site made during Hyper Island's Frontend developer program.

 The site displays some of my earliest projects in development, as well as samples from my career as a journalist and pictures from some previous exhibitions at my art gallery.